MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 ```

 ### -IrmLogPath
-!!!
-Exchange Server 2013

-The IrmLogPath parameter specifies the default IRM log directory location.
-The default value is C:\\Program Files\\Microsoft\\Exchange Server\\V15.
-If you set the value of the IrmLogPath parameter to $null, you effectively disable IRM logging.
-However, if you set the value of the IrmLogPath parameter to $null when the value of the IrmLogEnabled attribute is $true, Exchange will log errors in the Application event log.
-The preferred way for disabling IRM logging is to set the IrmLogEnabled parameter to $false.

-!!!
-Exchange Server 2016

 The IrmLogPath parameter specifies the default IRM log directory location.
 The default location is %ExchangeInstallPath%IRMLogs.

 If you set the value of this parameter to $null, you effectively disable IRM logging.
 However, setting this parameter to $null when the value of the IrmLogEnabledparameter is $true, generates errors in the Application event log.
 The preferred way to disable IRM logging is to set the IrmLogEnabled parameter to $false.

 ```yaml
 Type: LocalLongFullPath